Secondary Computer Science and Information Technology with QTS (11-16) PGCE

 During your placement, you’ll work alongside your computing tutor and school-based mentor.
 They’ll help you apply your university learning to your own teaching and be there for you whenever you need support.

 Successful completion of the programme leads to recommendation for Qualified Teacher Status (QTS).

-- Enhanced subject knowledge in a range of areas, including programming, computational thinking, applications and database design, multimedia, spreadsheet modelling, web authoring, desktop publishing and aspects of computer control;
+You’ll also build on your subject knowledge in a range of areas, including programming, computational thinking, applications and database design.
+We’ll also cover multimedia, spreadsheet modelling, web authoring, desktop publishing and aspects of computer control.

 A combination of academic and technical study, group discussion and reflection, and practical, work-based learning in the classroom will give you all the knowledge and skills you need to become a creative and innovative teacher.
 The programme aims to develop a reflective and critically analytical approach to education.